maize-genetics/phg_v2/docs/build_and_load.md

 > FASTA file can be downloaded.
 This will be added to the VCF header
 > information.

-Once the command is complete, and you have navigated into the db-path directory (in my case, `tiledbDataSets/`), you will see a subfolder named hvcf_files with two files:
+Once the command is complete, and you have navigated into the `db-path` directory (in my case, `vcf_dbs/`), you will see a subfolder named hvcf_files with two files:

 | File                      | Description                                              |